mariusgeorgescu/raffleize/README.md

 **Summary Description**:	This transaction allows anyone to create a raffle for some digital assets.

 **Preconditions:**
+1. The raffle configration must be valid.
+2. The organizer must own the necessary Ada amount to cover the raffle collateral and transaction fees.
-1. The organizer must own the raffle stake value.
+3. The organizer must own the raffle stake value

 **Postconditions:**
+1. Raffle reference NFT is minted.
+2. Raffle user NFT is minted.
-1. Raffle stake value, collateral and raffle reference NFT are locked to the raffle validator's address with valid datum.
+3. The raffle stake value, raffle collateral and raffle reference NFT are locked to the raffle validator's address with valid datum.
+4. The raffle user NFT is locked to the address indicated by the organizer when constructing the transaction.

 **Transaction:**

--TBD

 ![Mindmap Diagram](https://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/mariusgeorgescu/raffleize/main/Documentation/Diagrams/Mindmaps/1.Mindmap-U-CreateRaffle-Transaction.puml)